dataledgerlabs/TxGuard/README.md

 # <span style="color:#198110">XIV.
 Budget Estimation</span>

-This section outlines the estimated effort, staffing, and costs for Phase 1: Incubation of TxGuard.
-It covers Request for Proposal (RFP) preparation and four core stages: Collection, Curation, Descriptive Analytics Engine, and Exposure.
+This section outlines the estimated effort, staffing, and costs for Phase 1 of TxGuard.
+It covers RFP preparation and four core stages: Collection, Curation, Descriptive Analytics Engine, and Exposure.
 The estimates account for infrastructure setup, development, deployment, documentation, and testing.
 The initial phase adopts a pay-per-query business model, with subscription tiers planned for Phase 2.

 ### **Staffing and FTE Allocation**

 TxGuard’s core team consists of four members with a combined capacity of 1.2 Full-Time Equivalents (FTEs), where one FTE represents a person working full-time (8 hours/day, 5 days/week).
 The team includes one member at 60% capacity and three at 20% each.
-This lean structure enables parallel development and cross-functional collaboration in architecture, data science, engineering, and compliance, optimizing resources for the 33 weeks project timeline.
+This lean team enables parallel development across architecture, data science, engineering, and compliance, optimizing resources for the 33 weeks project timeline.

 The hourly rate was set at $15.50, based on a standard 5-day work week.
 Using this rate, the total project cost is estimated at approximately $25,000.
-It is important to note that the Iteration Phase with the Qubic Team, although included in the total project timeline of 37 weeks, is excluded from the resource cost calculation.
-This additional 4-week period is reserved exclusively for collaborative review, feedback, and formal approval with Qubic stakeholders, ensuring strategic alignment without incurring further development costs.
+It is important to highlight that the one-week iteration with the Qubic Team at the end of each Phase 1 milestone is included in the 37-week project timeline, but not in the resource cost calculation.
+These four additional weeks are reserved exclusively for collaborative reviews, feedback, and formal approval with Qubic stakeholders—ensuring strategic alignment without adding development costs.

 The following timeline outlines key **project milestones** and the prices estimation, covering the full scope of **Phase 1: Incubation**.